I have included some basic information on this page about how your keepsake jewellery will be made.

 To make your fingerprint jewellery I will need a mould of your loved ones finger tip.
 This is created using special moulding putty that captures the tiny details on the fingerprint.
 This mould is used to create an exact replica of the fingerprint which is then used to imprint into the silver.
 Watch the video below to see how amazingly easy it is to make the fingerprint mould (scroll down for the inkless wipes video for taking full hand or footprints).

 The jewellery is made from silver clay.
-This is so named because it is a clay like substance which can be cut into any shape and the fingerprint cast is pressed into it to make the impression.
-The clay is then dried, finished, fired and polished to create a completely hand made fine silver charm.
+This is so named because it is a clay like substance which can be made into any shape.
+I will create a cast from your fingerprint mould which is a relica of your fingerp tip.
+It is pressed into the clay to make the impression.
+The clay is then dried, finished, fired and polished to create a completely hand made silver charm.

-The firing process burns away the binder that makes the silver behave like clay, and leaves behind a solid piece of 99.9% fine silver.
+The clay jewellery is fired in a kiln to over 800°C. The firing process burns away the binder that makes the silver behave like clay, and leaves behind a solid piece of silver.

 The images above are of the first charm I ever made, even with really good training it takes quite a lot of practice to make them look like nice.
-Below is a more recent charm I have made.
+Below are some more recent charms I have made.

 One technique you may see other people using is to press the finger directly into the clay.
 This works fine, but the downside is that if anything goes wrong in the creation of the charm or if the charm is lost or stolen, it is impossible to create another one like it.
 I prefer to take a fingerprint mould, as this way if anything were to happen to your charm you could have another one made from the same fingerprint.
 If capturing an exact moment in time is important to you, I recommend this method.
 Think about how you would feel if you had a baby's fingerprint charm made, and then a couple of years later you lost it, you could never get that print back if it had not been preserved in a mould.
-Each mould is sent to you along with your jewellery, some companies like to file them away so that you are forced to go back to them if ever you want to use that print agan.
-I like to think that my work and customer service is good enough that you would come back to me without that force, and if you don't ever want any more jewellery made with that print, well you have a bonus little keepsake to keep somewhere safe!
+Each mould is sent back to you along with your jewellery and the cast is kept here in case you would like to order more jewellery.

-This is made in a similar way to the fingerprint jewellery, but is a slightly more complicated process.
+This is made in a similar way to the ink fingerprint jewellery.
 The same silver clay is used to create the jewellery but the print is taken using an inkless wipe system.

 The wipe enables you to capture a clear print of the hand, foot or paw.
 Because it is invisible and not like thick paint, it captures a clear print including all of the fine details which sometimes get lost in paint prints.
 It's also a lot less messy!